 I’m too small a business to be in danger from cyber threats or malicious hackers

-Whilst you may feel that the size of your business means you’re too insignificant to be a target, cyber criminals don't agree; nearly half of UK small business have experienced a cyberattack within the last 12 months according to a recent survey [PDF].
+Whilst you may feel that the size of your business means you’re too insignificant to be a target, cyber criminals don't agree; nearly half of UK small business have experienced a cyberattack within the last 12 months according to a recent survey.

-Windows 7 is coming up to 10 years old, and unfortunately that makes it vulnerable to new security threats that emerge.
-With extended support for Windows 7 coming to an end in January 2020, the best way to keep your systems and information secure, and protect your business is to run the most current version of Windows on your devices.
+Windows 7 will no longer have security updates and patches in place as of 14th January 2020 – unless businesses want to keep paying for these updates.
+With this extended support coming to an end, the best way to keep your systems and information secure, and protect your business is to run the most current version of Windows on your devices.

-There’s no doubt that the cyber threat is increasing and becoming more sophisticated, and so cyber security has become much more complex.
+There’s no doubt that the cyber threat is becoming increasingly sophisticated, therefore your cyber security must reflect this.
 When you use outdated software it puts your business at increased risk of data breaches and hacks.
-When you upgrade to Windows 10, you have the reassurance of automatic updates, meaning you’re always up-to-date and protected.
+But by upgrading to Windows 10, you’ll have the reassurance of automatic updates; keeping your business up-to-date and protected.
 And when you choose a modern desktop running Microsoft 365 on a new device, you’re choosing the ideal way to keep your business competitive, as well as staying safe.

 I’m worried there’s a risk of losing information, or finding issues with app compatibility

-99% of Windows 7 applications work with Windows 10 – the way that you work is one of the foundations of your business, and Windows 10 was made to fit around you.
-In the event you do find an application that Windows 10 doesn't have a driver for, extra drivers for Windows 7 or 8 can usually be installed.
+Windows 10 was made to fit around you: 99% of Windows 7 applications work with Windows 10.
+In the event you do find that Windows 10 doesn’t have a driver for, extra drivers for Windows 7 or 8 can usually be installed.

 When you move to Microsoft 365, you will still need to ensure your data security by backing up, and we can advise on different options to suit your organisations requirements.
 Once migrated to the cloud, Microsoft stores your data across several servers on multiple databases.
 These servers are regularly backed up so in the event of a power failure or a data breach, the information held on them remains secure.